freebasic/fbfrog/readme.txt

      (C enums/ints stay 32bit on 64bit, so in FB we have to use the always-32bit LONG type instead of the default ENUM/INTEGER type)
    * #pragma comment(lib, "foo.lib"|"libfoo.a") => #inclib "foo"
+   * Redeclarations of functions, typedefs, etc. are eliminated

   Declarations which cannot be processed automatically (yet) will be embedded into the *.bi file in form of a "TODO" comment, for example: